PromptSmith-OSS/promptsmith/README.md

 > - Please note the data may not be persisted and will be deleted scheduledly.

 ## Development and Contribution
 - [Contribution Guide](CONTRIBUTING.md)

+### Features in the future
+- [ ] Prompt Compression, to reduce the cost of token usage but still maintain the quality of prompts
+- [ ] SaaS version of Prompt Smith.
+- [ ] Webhook support.
+- [ ] Prompt Management through CLI.
+- [ ] Integration with analytics tools, such as Google Analytics, Mixpanel, etc.

+> Please feel free to open an issue or PR for any feature requests or bug reports.